Tygs/ww/README.rst

 E.G: py33 requires you to have CPython 3.3 installed on your machine, and pypy3 supposes you have PyPy V3 on your machine.

+The mypy, bandit and doc env require you to have Python3.5 installed.

 Running all the tests in all envs can be done with: